freebsd/freebsd-quarterly/2019q3/pf_sigs.md

-components, one is a trampoline written in assembly, which creates the C execution environment and gathers hardware-supplied data about page fault reason, second is common trap() function which is common C-level entry point to dispatch all exceptions processing, and the third if trap_pfault() C function to specifically handle page faults. trap_pfault() calls vm_fault() when the help from VM is needed to resolve the situation.
+components, one is a trampoline written in assembly, which creates the C execution environment and gathers hardware-supplied data about page fault reason, second is common trap() function which is common C-level entry point to dispatch all exceptions processing, and the third is the trap_pfault() C function to specifically handle page faults. trap_pfault() calls vm_fault() when the help from VM is needed to resolve the situation.